viviRbi/vyNote/verizon-prep/microservices.md

 https://anoni.sh/jenkins-pipeline
 - Jenkin gets the latest code from github, build Artifacts (web, app), run tests, publish Output to live server, know if there's any error

+## What is Jenkin
+- Jenkins is a free automation server written in Java.
+It helps automate the parts of software development related to building, testing, and deploying, for us to achive continuous integration and continuous delivery.
+It is a server-based system that runs in servlet containers such as Apache Tomcat

 ## Freestyle Jobs vs Scripted Pipeline
 Freestyle Jobs | Scripted Pip
 ------ | -------